One Design Racing

 The J/109 was originally developed as a one design cruiser racer and one of the principal attractions of the class for many is the opportunity to race head to head against each other in equally matched boats, with victory going to the boat first to cross the line.

-In order to compete in One Design events, competitors must be members of their national Class Association and comply with the current Class Rules.
+In order to compete in One Design events, competitors must be members of their national Class Association and comply with the current Class Rules (which can be found on this website under the “Documents” link on the menu).
 The class rules aim to keep the boats equally matched by specifying the maximum size and number of sails that can be used in any regatta and requiring the boat to be equipped according to the original specification.
 The rules also limit the total weight of the crew (excluding the owner) to 600kg although this is relaxed for certain regattas like Cowes Week in order to encourage the participation of the whole family in the event.

 Most organising clubs require at least 6 or 8 entrants to run a One Design J/109 class within their regatta and the key events through the season are: